tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_doc_types.md

 >
 >Tutorials: These teach your users specific things that they can do with your API, and are usually tightly focused on just a few pieces of functionality.
 Bonus points if you include working sample code.</blockquote>

-I think this division of content represents the API documentation genre well and serves as a good guide when strategies ways to publish API documentation.
+I think this division of content represents the API documentation genre well and serves as a good guide as you develop strategies for publishing API documentation.

 In Mulesoft's API platform, you can see many of these sections in their standard template for API documentation: